ThomasMBury/ewstools/paper/paper.md

 `ewstools` is an accessible Python package for computing, analysing and visualising EWS in time seires data.
 The package provides:

-- An intuitive, object-oriented framework to compute EWS in a given dataset
+- An intuitive, object-oriented framework to compute EWS for a given time series
 - Methods to detrend time series
 - A suite of standard temporal EWS such as variance, autocorrelation, skew
 - A suite of spectral EWS [@bury2020detecting]